 The old business adage to “under-promise,” so that you can “over-deliver” in order to delight your customers, is almost engrained in American culture.
 It’s the service that most of us expect when we are the customer.
 But unfortunately, it isn’t the service that is most often delivered.

+This blog post was originally published on November 26, 2019, but it has been updated with current information on June 19, 2023.
 If you’ve worked in the oil and gas industry, you’ve probably heard a lot about OSHA regulations, or the term Process Safety Management.
 This article will touch on just one part of that system, the process hazard analysis, and the facility siting study that it will call for.
 The cost of a facility siting study is not an expense that one generally looks forward to.
 Still, when it could mean the difference between proactively spending money on a study, versus reactively spending money to pay for repairs, lawsuits, or damages, it’s easy to see the clear choice.
 RedGuard, for many years a leader in designing blast-resistant buildings, also offers niche engineering services specifically related to explosion resistance in classified areas.
-Our experts include specialists in the energy sector, risk management, as well as structural engineers, and chemical engineers with many years of experience in the analysis of impact and blast response.
+We use third party experts including specialists in the energy sector, risk management, as well as structural engineers, and chemical engineers with many years of experience in the analysis of impact and blast response.
 Our expertise in blast response comes from being pioneers in the industry.

 Blast-resistant building design gets more fun every year.
 The original designs conceived by RedGuard in 2005 were “bare bones,” which still have endless applications — from guard shacks to tool cribs.
 The latest blast-resistant building design interiors look more like luxury offices than metal buildings, with new variations emerging all the time.
 With corrugated metal as our basic building block, there’s no end to what we can do.